Odizinne/BigPictureTV/README.md

 **Alternative Option:**
 - If you prefer not to configure monitors manually, select `Clone` in BigPictureTV settings.

+### Actions

+- Close discord in gamemode, start discord in desktop mode.
+- Disable night light in gamemode, revert to previous state in desktop mode.
+- Set performance power plan in gamemode, revert to previous state in desktop mode.

 ## I want to help

 I need help for application translation.